kwanghoon/MySmallBasic/README.md

 - All features of Small Basic (SB) and the standard library
 - Easy to extend with new SB language features and easy to develop new SB libraries
 - An IDE with a debugger for Small Basic programs
-- A Java-based implementation on Windows, Linux and Mac
+- A Java-based implementation, mostly tested on Windows (but should work on Linux and Mac hopefully)

 ## For a Quick Start
  - [Quick Start Guide](https://github.com/kwanghoon/MySmallBasic/wiki/Quick-Start-Guide)